whatmakeart/whatmakeart.github.io/content/courses/time-based-strategies/2024-fall/01-video-introduction/01-07-repeated-action-video-assignment.md

 ## Overview

-Create a montage edit of a repeated action in multiple locations on different days.
+Create a montage edit of a repeated action in multiple locations at different times.

 Design a brief action that requires multiple steps completed in sequence.
-For example the action of brushing your teach could be broken into the the following sequential steps, applying toothpaste, brushing your teeth, rinsing mouth, cleaning brush, flossing, rinsing with mouthwash.
-The action of eating a bowl of cereal could be separated into pouring cereal into bowl, adding milk, using spoon to eat cereal, placing bowl in sink, rinsing bowl.
+For example the action of brushing your teach could be broken into the the following sequential steps:

+1. applying toothpaste
+2. brushing your teeth
+3. rinsing mouth
+4. cleaning brush
+5. flossing
+6. dispose of used floss
+7. rinsing with mouthwash

+The action of eating a bowl of cereal could be separated into:

+1. pouring cereal into bowl
+2. adding milk
+3. using spoon to eat cereal
+4. placing bowl in sink
+5. rinsing bowl

 Each of these example actions could be broken up into more or less steps.
 These example actions, which take place at a singular relatively confined location, are different than sequential actions that occur across a larger area such as hiking through the woods or picking up litter on the side of the road.

-You are tasked with shooting video this action at 3 different locations.
+You are tasked with choosing an action, defining its discrete steps, and then shooting video this action at 3 different locations.
 Shooting on different days or at least at different times of the day can add interest to the footage.
-Be experimental with your shot framing.
+Be experimental with [types of shots](../../../../video/shot-types.md) and framing.
 Follow the concept of "changing the angle and distance" with every shot based on establishing, full, medium, and close ups, but experiment on how those shots could be modified and composed in interesting ways.

 ### Technical Reminders

 - Remember the [3 basic camera settings](../../../../photography/basic-camera-settings.md) of Shutter Speed, Aperture, and ISO.
 Make sure you have the correct settings for a well exposed image with the correct amount of focus and depth of field.
 - As a rule of thumb, keep the shutter speed at least 2x the frame rate.
-IF you are shooting 30 frames per second (fps) the have a shutter speed of at least 1/60 and if you are shooting 60 fps then have a shutter speed of at least 1/120.
+If you are shooting 30 frames per second (fps) the have a shutter speed of at least 1/60 and if you are shooting 60 fps then have a shutter speed of at least 1/120 or its equivalent 1/125.
 - Use a tripod to have non shaky shots.
 - Shoot each clip for about 5 seconds.
 That will give you more than enough footage for the action.
+- Even though each clip generally should only be 5 seconds, wait a second after pressing record before doing the action and wait a second after completing the action before stopping recording.
+This will give a bit of a "buffer" and prevent the video clip from cutting off important footage.
 - Be careful with the record button.
 Make sure you are recording during the action and not accidentally recording in between shots.
+- Keep all of your footage files and Premiere project file in a folder to avoid the problem of unlinked media.
 - Make sure you upload an exported .mp4 video and not a Premiere project file .prproj

 ## Instructions